Earthquake near New York City rattles much of the Northeast

 Gov. Phil Murphy said New Jersey has activated its Emergency Operations Center, and urged residents to not call 911 unless they are experiencing an actual emergency.

 The MTA said is inspecting all New York City-area bridges and tunnels.
+Officials also said subway tunnels were being checked.
 No damage has been reported at this point.

 "I was laying in my bed, and my whole apartment building started shaking.
 I started freaking out," one New York City resident told CBS New York's Elijah Westbrook.